Marius Popa

-Marius Cornel Popa (born 31 July 1978) is a Romanian former professional footballer who serves as a goalkeeping coach for Liga I club FCSB.
+Marius Cornel Popa (born 31 July 1978) is a Romanian former professional footballer who serves as goalkeeping coach at Liga I club FCSB.

 Club career

 He started his career at the local team, Bihor Oradea in 1997 and three years later moved to FC Naţional.
 He managed to break into the first team in 2003 and his performances have earned him a few call-ups, although Popa has not played any minute yet for the Romania National team.
 He joined Poli in the winter break of the 2004/2005 season, together with National coach Cosmin Olăroiu and team-mates Gabriel Cânu, Gabriel Caramarin and Gigel Coman.

 He has been the number one goalkeeper since arriving at Poli.
 However, he missed out on the Cupa României Final lost against Rapid Bucharest in the 2006/2007 season, when poor form and an injury a few weeks before the match offered youngster Costel Pantilimon the chance the shine.
 Pantilimon did not manage to hold on to his first team slot and Popa has since returned in goal.